-Jamie Marshall just recently finished his first season on the Lindenwood football coaching staff.
-After being the program's assistant head coach and defensive line coach in 2016, he was promoted to Defensive Coordinator for the 2017 season.
+Jamie Marshall is in his third season on the Lindenwood football coach staff in 2018.
+After being the program's assistant head coach and defensive line coach in 2016, he was promoted to defensive coordinator prior to the 2017 season.

-Marshall helped oversee an improved defensive line in his first season as a Lion.
-Among the players he coached was Jonathan Harris who earned third-team all-MIAA honors after having six sacks and 11.0 tackles for loss.
+In his first season at Lindenwood, Marshall helped oversee an improved defensive line.
+Among the players he coached was Harris who earned third-team all-MIAA honors after having six sacks and 11.0 tackles for loss.

 Marshall helped Montana State reach four NCAA FCS playoffs in 2010, 2011, 2012, and 2014, and he helped the Bobcats win three conference championships from 2010-2012.
 He coached two Buck Buchanan Award winners (Caleb Schreibeis and Brad Daly) as the National Defensive Players of the Year.
 Marshall also helped coach five first-team All-Americans, three Big Sky Defensive Players of the Year, and 12 first-team all-conference selections.

 While Montana State’s defensive coordinator, the team led the Big Sky three times in total defense, twice in pass defense and sacks, and once in rush defense and scoring defense.